-Has 2020 made you pivot in your career?
+Has This past year made you pivot in your career?
 Need to rebrand yourself?

 Has this crazy year changed your career path?
 Perhaps a rethink while on furlough, redundancy, or even just a reckoning of life priorities, leading to a change of direction?
 Possibly you are starting a new business, channeling your inner entrepreneur?
 If this is the case, then you will be considering how to rebrand yourself in 2020.
 And we can help.